A-Ighalo/Alke-Club-Contact-page/README.md

 # Future Ideas
 * An AI assitant that would be asked about the club, their core values and club opportunities
 * A collection of internship opportunities for club members - not jobs but news posts, job links and seminars
 * A slide show of new members.
 Probably fake members but there is definately going to be a slide show.
-That's web-page 101
+That's web development 101

 #### If you have any other ideas of things I could add shoot me a message  @ abrahamighalo2022@gmail.com or https://www.linkedin.com/in/abraham-ighalo-1a2028176/